Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Cellular basis for the Yokonuma-Hecke algebra

-The elements of the blocks of $A_{\blambda} d(\T) $ are exactly the elements of the components of $ \T $ and so the Lemma follows from the definition of $E_A$.
-The case $e_{ij} m_{\s\T} $ is treated similarly or by applying $\ast$ to the first case. \end{demo}
+But $ i $ and $ j $ occur in the same component of $ \bT$ iff $ id(\bT)^{-1} \!$ and $ j d(\bT)^{-1} \! $ occur in the same block of $ A_{\blambda} $ and so the first part of the Lemma follows from (4) and (5) of Lemma \ref{l5}.
+The second part is proved similarly or by applying $\ast $ to the first part. \end{demo}

-\begin{lem} Let $\blambda \in \MC$ and let $\mathfrak{s}$ and $\mathfrak{t}$ be row standard $\blambda$-multitableaux.
-Then for $h\in \YY$ we have that $ m_{\s\T}h $ is a linear combination of terms of the form $m_{\s\V}$ where $\V$ is a row standard $\blambda$-multitableau.
-A similar statement holds for $h m_{\s\T}$. \end{lem}
+\begin{lem} Let $\blambda \in \MC$ and let $\Bs$ and $\bT$ be row standard $\blambda$-multitableaux.
+Then for $h\in \YY$ we have that $ m_{\Bs\bT}h $ is a linear combination of terms of the form $m_{\Bs\V}$ where $\V$ is a row standard $\blambda$-multitableau.
+A similar statement holds for $h m_{\Bs\bT}$. \end{lem}